Curriculum & Assessment

 We test our students again in the middle of the year to track our students’ academic achievement and growth from the beginning of the year.
 Again,This data then guides teacher planning and instructional practices for the remaining months of the school year.

 Student MAP data is shared, along with other teacher collected student achievement data, with parents during parent conferences.
-However, if you would like to have access to your child(ren)’s assessment data prior to a conference, please email Mike Simpson, our Director of Curriculum and Learning at firstname.lastname@example.org and he will be happy to forward that information to you.
+However, if you would like to have access to your child(ren)’s assessment data prior to a conference, please email Mike Simpson, our Secondary School Principal at firstname.lastname@example.org and he will be happy to forward that information to you.
 Student MAP reports are also posted to Powerschool after conferences.

 All Grade 10 students participate in the Pre-Scholastic Aptitude Test (PSAT) to help prepare for the SAT and to identify strengths and areas for improvement.
 Students are assessed on reading, writing and language, and mathematics skills.
 All questions are in the multiple-choice format.